 What is a Franchise Business?

-A business franchise is when one business or corporation allows an outside investor the right to use its name, trademarks, and operating procedures in exchange for fees.
+A franchise business is when one business or corporation allows an outside investor the right to use its name, trademarks, and operating procedures in exchange for fees.
 This is called licensing.
 The "franchisor" is the entity granting licensing rights and the "franchisee" is the entity acquiring those rights.
 There are over 3000 franchise opportunities in the United States alone, covering a wide variety of business industries.
 With so many franchise opportunities available, finding an exciting and profitable business venture should be easy for someone with a strong entrepreneurial spirit and the financial resources to pull it off.

 Advantages of Buying a Franchise